 As a business development company, we generally are required to meet a coverage ratio of total assets, less liabilities and indebtedness not represented by senior securities, to total senior securities, which includes all of our borrowings and any outstanding preferred stock, of at least 200%.
-In addition, as long as any shares of Series A Preferred Stock remain outstanding, we are not permitted to have outstanding senior securities, which include all of our borrowings and any outstanding preferred stock, in excess of \$115 million.
-See "Description of Our Securities - Capital Stock - Preferred Stock."
-These requirements limit the amount that we may borrow.
+This requirement limits the amount that we may borrow.

-On January 15, 2008, we entered into a \$50 million secured revolving credit facility with Bank of Montreal, at a rate of LIBOR plus 1.5%, with a one year maturity date.
-The secured revolving credit facility is secured by our existing investments.
-We had drawn approximately \$14.4 million on such credit facility to fund additional investments as of March 31, 2008 and approximately \$50 million as of April 30, 2008.
+On January 15, 2008, we entered into a \$50 million secured revolving loan credit facility with the Bank of Montreal, at a rate of Libor plus 1.5%, with a one year maturity date.
+The credit facility is secured by our existing investments.
+We had drawn approximately \$14.4 million on the credit facility to fund additional investments as of March 31, 2008 and approximately \$50 million as of April 30, 2008.
 We may incur additional borrowings under this credit facility to redeem shares of our preferred stock.

-Under the secured revolving credit facility we must satisfy several financial covenants, including maintaining a minimum level of stockholders' equity, a maximum level of leverage and a minimum asset coverage ratio and interest coverage ratio.
+Under the credit facility we must satisfy several financial covenants, including maintaining a minimum level of stockholders' equity, a maximum level of leverage and a minimum asset coverage ratio and interest coverage ratio.
 In addition, we must comply with other general covenants, including with respect to indebtedness, liens, restricted payments and mergers and consolidations.
 At March 31, 2008, we were in compliance with these covenants.